Catherington Lith

 9. Just up the road from the car park is a picnic paddock with picnic benches (dogs allowed in on leads).
 At the far end of the picnic area is the last carving, which is a rather fine woodland chap in the form of a large seat.

 • We really like the Jubilee Park on the border between Catherington and Horndean.
-It has an enclosed play area with wooden animal carvings for little ones, an outdoor gym, basketball court, zip-line, tyre swing and a recently revamped climbing area and slide for older children.
+It has an enclosed play area for little ones, an outdoor gym, basketball court, zip-line, tyre swing and a recently revamped climbing area and slide for older children.
 You can walk there on the pavement by following Catherington Lane in the direction of Horndean, but it isn’t the nicest walk being beside a busy road.
 It takes about a minute to drive there from the car park in Catherington and has its own large car park.

 *If you want an extension, you can go through the gate here onto Catherington Down.
 This is an open access space with nice views and is popular with local dog walkers.